-7.9.1 Update Bootloader in eMMC Boot Partitions
+7.9.1 Update eMMC Boot Partitions

-RAUC supports updating a bootloader in eMMC boot partitions (see the section 6.3.2 boot partition in JEDEC standard JESD84-B51 for details), one of which can be enabled atomically via configuration registers in the eMMC (ext_csd registers).
-These partitions are accessible under Linux as /dev/mmcblkboot[01].
+RAUC supports updating eMMC boot partitions (see the JEDEC standard JESD84-B51 for details), one of which gets enabled atomically via configuration registers in the eMMC (ext_csd registers).

 The required slot type is boot-emmc.
 The device to be specified is expected to be the root device.
-The corresponding boot partitions are derived automatically.
+The boot partitions are derived automatically.
 A system.conf could look like this: